cloudfoundry/routing-acceptance-tests/README.md

 **Note**: This repository should be imported as `code.cloudfoundry.org/routing-acceptance-tests`.

-## Running Acceptance tests
+## Running test suites

 ### Test setup

-To run the Routing Acceptance tests, you will need:
+To run the Routing Acceptance tests or Smoke tests, you will need:
 - a running deployment of [routing-release](https://github.com/cloudfoundry-incubator/routing-release)
 - the latest version of the [rtr CLI](https://github.com/cloudfoundry-incubator/routing-api-cli/releases)
 - an environment variable `CONFIG` which points to a `.json` file that contains the router api endpoint